cjstehno/effigy/effigy-guide/Entities.md

 Entities in Effigy are defined and configured using annotations, the only required annotation being the `@Entity` annotation.
 The others are optional and used to help configure the system to your needs.

-> TBD: Document the expected DDL for each annotation.

 ## @Entity

 The `@Entity` annotation is applied to an entity type, a POGO to denote that the object is an entity to be managed by Effigy.